fuliisrobin/type-on-path/README.md

 ```typescript
 type FirstPost = TypeOnPath<{ posts: [{ title: string; content: string }] }, "posts[0].title">; // string
 ```
- Understood!
-I'll update the documentation to explicitly mention that `TypeOnPath` can handle arrays with different types of elements and will return a union type of all possible values.
-Here's the updated text:

 ## Handling Arrays with Different Types